Auvik has a cloud ping service that’s automatically configured to monitor the default gateways on your network and alert you to status changes.

 You can edit the details of the check to better match your needs.
 For example:

 - Publicly addressed endpoints defaults to monitoring all default gateways.
-You can change this to a specific public IP address.
+You can change this to a specific public IP address and Public FQDN.
 By doing so, only that specific address will be pinged.
 No other default gateways will be pinged.

 - Check interval defaults to pinging every minute, but can be changed to every 5 minutes, 15 minutes, or 1 hour.